rundexter/documentation/source/includes/_sdk.md

 ---------|--------|-----------
 path | false |  Path to the key file

-Add a public key file to the system.
+Add a public ssh key file to the system.
 This file will be used to authenticate your access to the Dexter deployment servers when you publish code.

-If left out, Dexter will first look for a file in ~/.ssh/id_rsa.pub, then in ~/.ssh/id_dsa.pub
+If left out, Dexter will first look for a file in `~/.ssh/id_rsa.pub`, then in `~/.ssh/id_dsa.pub`.

-Adding keys is useful if you want to have multiple people work on a single module, or if you work from multiple computers with varying security requirements (a work and a personal computer, for instance).

 ### dexter remove_key
 > Example: Single match